 - The first tools we recommend are those that sharpen your critical thinking ability.
 Studying them provides a solid foundation for better decision-making.
 Logical and Rational Thinking Skills help you understand how logic and language work together to present arguments.
-Two companion tools provide a look at the arguments you’ll likely encounter in the subject of spirituality; 10 Common Logical Fallacies and Spiritual Axioms.
+Two companion tools provide a look at the arguments you’ll likely encounter in the terrain of spirituality; 10 Common Logical Fallacies and Spiritual Axioms.

 - The third set of tools takes us to the experiential side of spirituality, the realm of seated meditation.
-It starts with a basic Two-Step Beginning Mediation which provides a foundation for Mindfulness Meditation and Japa or Transcendental Meditation.
+It starts with a basic Two-Step Beginning Mediation, which provides a foundation for Mindfulness Meditation and Japa or Transcendental Meditation.
 After you practice these for six months, you’ll be ready for more advanced sutras like Siddhis of Patanjali.